stiatragul/maba.org.au/content/events/next_meeting/index.md

 +++
 # Event

-## The next meeting will be announced here
+The next meeting will be held in 2023.
+Stay tuned for more information.